 Although it was souring hot inside, I recommend watching the documentary they play there to understand how the restoration work was carried out.
 Then enjoy a nice cafe right outside.

-It is open every day 9-5pm and entrance fee for foreigner is 400 Rs. and a local visitor is 50 Rs.
+It is open every day from 9-5 pm and the entrance fee for foreigners is 400 Rs. and a local visitor is 50 Rs.

 Once out of the gate, you can find the biggest wholesale clothes market and Delhi gate market.